 Re-seasoning is simple.
 Apply a light coating of oil to the cooking surface and turn on the grill.
 Allow it to heat up sufficiently.
 When the oil on the grates begins to smoke slightly, turn the grill off and let it cool.
 Repeat the process two or more times to get a good non-stick coating on your cooking surface.

 If you purchase a quality commercial gas grill, it can provide you with years of reliable service if properly cleaned and maintained.
-To learn more about commercial gas grill cleaning and maintenance, visit Champion Tuff Grills.
+To learn more about cleaning and maintenance, visit Champion Tuff Grills.